Syria bombards Homs; West scrambles for new strategy

 RUSSIAN ROLE

-Lavrov has said Russia favors a peace dialogue in Syria that is free of outside interference and preconditions.
+Lavrov has said Russia favours a peace dialogue in Syria that is free of outside interference and preconditions.

 He repeated the message in a phone conversation with Arab League chief Nabil Elaraby, the Russian Foreign Ministry said.
 Elaraby, asked in an interview with Reuters whether Russian mediation could end the crisis, said: "They believe so."